Digital Learning at Paul Duke STEM

 Fridays at Paul Duke STEM

 Of course, students are welcome to come to school on Fridays, and if they do, they will experience a day that is much more flexible.
-Friday's schedule has students spend the first part of the day attending all seven of their classes for 25 minutes each.
-This gives students an idea of what they need to do for the day.
-Then, they choose where they want to spend the rest of their day.
-They can attend tutoring hours from specific teachers, find a quiet place to work on their digital assignments, or participate in club meetings or extracurricular activities.
+Students begin their day in 1st period to choose where they want to spend the rest of their day.
+There are three blocks they sign up for, each lasting about one and a half hours.
+During these first three blocks, students can attend tutoring hours from specific teachers or find a quiet place to work on their digital assignments.

 The coursework for Fridays alternates, so not every class has a lesson every Friday.
 Paul Duke STEM utilizes a rotating Gold/Blue schedule.